 Whilst educators, social workers, administrators and professional fundraisers are desperately needed, the project leader will welcome anyone who is willing and able to support the local team as they offer comfort and support to the children in the Care Points and local communities.

 The NCPs operate in the mornings, from about 8.00 to about 12.30.
-Volunteers' hours would vary according to their specific placement outline, but might include some work in the afternoons with teachers or the local community, or in the preparation of materials to support the curriculum.
+Volunteers' hours would vary according to their specific placement outline, but might include some work in the afternoons with teachers or the local community, or helping at homework clubs for school children who have graduated from the NCPs, or in the preparation of materials to support the curriculum.

 This project offers a responsible alternative to the volunteer who would like to work in childcare but is rightly concerned about the ethics of short term volunteer work abroad in an orphanage.

 The project is based at six Neighbourhood Care Points where basic education, life skills and two meals a day are provided to vulnerable pre-school children.